-Hybrid open access is a mixed model that publishes both Hybrid and subscription content.
+Hybrid open access is a mixed model where journals publish both Hybrid and subscription content.
 It allows authors to pay an article publication charge and publish specific work as Gold open access papers.

 This can help a journal transition to operating on an open access business model as it will increase the amount of open access content its community is publishing.

 Despite these advantages, Hybrid open access is not without its critics.
-Some take issue with the practice of so-called ‘double dipping’, where publishers charge libraries twice for the same content: authors who make their papers available as OA, and libraries who subscribe to the journal.
+Some take issue with the practice of so-called ‘double dipping’, where publishers charge institutions twice for the same content: authors who make their papers available as OA, and libraries who subscribe to the journal.

 What are the costs involved with open access?

-If you are the author of a paper, you may have to pay the fees yourself, or your research funder or institution may pay the fees in part or in full for you.
+If you are the author of a paper, you may have to pay a fee to publish your work, or your research funder or institution may pay the fees in part or in full for you.
 A 2011 report showed that open access publication fees were only paid with personal funding in 12% of cases, with funders paying in 59% of cases, and universities in 24% of cases.6

 APCs, also known as publication fees, are applied by many open access journals to account for peer reviewing and editorial costs, and to make material available in both open access journals or hybrid journals.
-There are still journals that do not apply APCs, but these charges are the most common way journals generate their income.
+There are still journals that do not apply article processing charges, but these charges are the most common way journals generate their income.

-Luckily, as an author you may not always have to pay the full fees themselves when publishing your work.
-For instance, some libraries offer deals to publishers charging reduced rate fees if they publish your work in specific open access journals.
-This means you may be able to save money on APCs when submitting your papers to these peer reviewed journals.
+Luckily, as an author you may not always have to pay the full fees when publishing your work.
+For instance, some libraries offer deals to publishers, charging reduced rate fees if they publish your work in specific open access journals.
+This means you may be able to save money on article processing charges when submitting your papers to these peer reviewed journals.

 In some cases, charges may be lifted due to financial hardship or due to the economic status of an author’s geographic location.
 If you do not have funding for APCs, ask the journal’s editorial team for their waiver policy.

-There are a number of online tools that can help you source OA papers, and below are just a few.
+There are a number of online tools that can help you source OA journals and papers, and below are just a few.

-- Web of Science allows you to discover world-class research literature from specially selected, high-quality journals, and users can easily access millions of peer-reviewed open access articles.
-You can also use Kopernio, a free browser plugin featured in Web of Science to get one click access to your PDF faster using open access alternatives when the PDF you are looking for is not available via your existing institutional subscription.
+- The Web of Science allows you to discover world-class research literature from specially selected, high-quality journals, and users can easily access millions of peer-reviewed open access articles.
+You can also use Kopernio, a free browser plugin featured in the Web of Science to get one click access to your PDF faster using open access alternatives when the PDF you are looking for is not available via your existing institutional subscription.
 Watch our video to learn more.